splendido/Meteor-cfs-s3-test/README.md

 }
 ```

 Honestly I supposed this not to be necessary to get public access to uploaded files, but setting ACL option to *public* neither setting it to *public-read* succeded in setting public access to uploaded files.
 I also tried to add `'x-amz-acl': 'public-read'` among the options for the store, but without success...
-I'd need to study a bit more.
+Btw, the above problem seems fixed now: have a look [here](https://github.com/CollectionFS/Meteor-cfs-s3/pull/12)

 Then open settings.js and put in your buckets' *name*, *region*, and *directUrlBase*.